annivanova/dot-net-/README.md

 creating website with ASP.NET
 VS framework, db migrations, CRUD operations

-# login чрез username
+# login via username
-за да се визуализират на ASP.NEt страницата таблиците, се достъпват от:

-за да се достъпи Employees таблицата localhost:port/Employees за да се създаде нов служител, изтрие, или edit localhost:port/Employees/Create

-за да се достъпи Departments таблицата localhost:port/Departments за да се извършат операциите delete, create, edit localhost:port/Departments/Create
+to view the tables on ASP.net page

+to acess Employees table
+localhost:port/Employees

+to create, delete or edit new Employee localhost:port/Employees/Create

+to acess Department tables
+localhost:port/Departments

+to create, delete, edit Departments localhost:port/Departments/Create

-съдържанието на bin, obj i packages папките е изтрито
+the content of bin, obj and packages folders is deleted